malay190/Algorithm/Readme.txt

-This Repo contains the important Algorithms
+This Repo contains the important Algorithm